 The Pre-Prep Department, home to our Reception, Year 1 and Year 2 classes, is a warm and friendly environment where each child is encouraged to achieve their potential.

 With an average class size of 13 in pre-prep and a pupil-teacher ratio of 10:1, we deliver a broad and balanced curriculum, as well as fostering each child’s confidence and encouraging independence.
 We work hard to enhance self-esteem so that our children feel confident and are successful in their achievements.

 The teachers are skilled at assessing each pupil’s individual level of development and then supporting their progress at their own pace so that they flourish.
-Subject specialist teachers deliver Swimming, Art, Drama, Music, French, IT, PE, Baking and Food Work and Bush Craft to all children.
+Subject specialist teachers deliver Swimming, Art, Drama, Music, French, IT, PE, Baking and Food Work and Buchan Rangers to all children.

 Pre-Prep 1 (Reception) adopts the principles of the Early Years Foundation Stage (EYFS) curriculum, which is based around four themes; A Unique Child, Positive Relationships, Enabling Environments and Learning and Development.
 The curriculum also consists of Prime and Specific Areas of learning and development.
 Whenever possible the children’s interests are used to inspire and engage them in deeper learning and thinking.

 Children are encouraged to learn through play and meaningful real life ‘hands on’ experiences.
 All P1 children have a personalised online learning journey called Tapestry, which records photos, observations and comments in line with the EYFS curriculum.